-A significant proportion of the membership of these committees consists of external members of the Governing Body.
+A significant proportion of the membership of these committees consists of external members of the Governing Body, who are not University employees.
 The Chair is selected from the external members serving on the committees.

 As chief executive, the Vice-Chancellor exercises considerable influence upon the development of institutional strategy, the identification and planning of new developments and the shaping of the institutional ethos.
 The members of the Senior Leadership Team contribute in various ways to this aspect of the work, but the ultimate responsibility for what is done rests with the Vice-Chancellor.
 The University maintains a Register of Interests of members of the Governing Body.
-During the year, an external consultant acted as Clerk to the Governing Body, and in that capacity provided independent advice on matters of governance to all the Governing Body members.